 The Role of a Credit Expert Witness

-Expert Reports and Rebuttal Expert Reports – All of our experts reports are written in the Rule 26 format, regardless of whether or not the case is in Federal court.
-And unlike many of the expert reports forms used by other experts, ours are not cut and paste jobs.
-Our reports are written after a thorough review of relevant discovery and clearly identify our opinions in easy to read and understand language.
-We’re also very familiar with the expert reports written by adverse Plaintiff’s only expert witnesses and have successfully dissected them many time over.
+All of my reports are written in the Rule 26 format, regardless of whether or not the case is in Federal court.
+A proper expert report is written after a thorough review of relevant discovery, which will clearly identify opinions in easy to read and understand language, along with citation and other basis.
+As there are only a handful of credit expert witnesses, I am very familiar with the expert reports written by adverse Plaintiff’s only expert witnesses.

 In the credit expert witness space there aren’t that many players, but almost all of them are Plaintiff’s only experts.
-I seem to keep running into the same experts over and over and I’ve become intimately familiar with their expert reports and their abilities, or lack thereof.
-When it comes time for you to depose the adverse credit damage expert, I will have already provided you with a long list of questions that will uncover their lack of knowledge and credibility.
+All commonly used credit expert witnesses know each other as we seem to keep running into each other over and over.
+I am intimately familiar with their expert reports and their abilities, or lack thereof.
+When it comes time for you to depose the adverse credit expert witness, I will have already provided you with a long list of questions that will help to identify weaknesses.

 One of the common threads throughout FCRA, FDCPA and credit damage claims is the question of whether someone’s actions (normally a credit bureau, lender, or collection agency) were “reasonable.”
 As I’ve spent actual time working at or with credit bureaus, lenders or collection agencies, I have a unique perspective of industry procedures and have successfully offered opinions as to reasonableness relative to credit reporting and dispute resolution.